Thunder10046/Smart-Fingerprint-Attendance-System/README.md

-# Smart Fingerprint Attendance System (ESP32)
+# Smart Fingerprint Attendance System

 **Author:** Shah Ahmed Raad
 **GitHub:** [Thunder10046](https://github.com/Thunder10046?tab=repositories)
+**Industrial Attachment Project - GizanTech
 ---

 ## Overview
 This project implements a Smart Fingerprint Attendance System using the ESP32 microcontroller and a fingerprint sensor.

 It provides:

-- Fingerprint-based authentication
+- Fingerprint-based enrollment
 - Real-time attendance logging to a remote MySQL server
 - Offline storage in SPIFFS when Wi-Fi is unavailable
 - Auto-sync of offline data once Wi-Fi reconnects